Three words I never thought would ever be associated with me: Hall of Fame.

 Forty years ago, DC Comics made the wise move of getting Grayson away from being Robin and Batman's shadow.
 Nightwing, a character inspired by Superman, was born.
 Until 1998, Nightwing remained limited to graphic novels.
 When Grayson appears on TV, it is as Nightwing, not Robin.
 A movie about Nightwing was in development but has now been shelved.
 I thought we were headed that way when Chris O'Donnell played Robin when George Clooney was Batman.
 Chris had the look of nightwing, except the cape.
 I'm a screenwriter and I definitely have ideas on how the movie about Nightwing can be made.
 A Dick Grayson movie should be among the next superhero movies to get made.
 Twenty-five years ago, a newspaper colleague predicted the newspaper business would come to an end someday.
 I laughed at him, saying there was no way newspapers would go out of style.
 The world will always need a newspaper, I replied.
 Flash forward to the presence, it appears he was right and I'm wrong.
 Given my track record on being right all of the time, I would have taken that bet.
 Guess there's a first time for everything.
 Especially being shut out of a Statewide press association contest.
 I got shutout in the few entries of the Alabama contest.
 The person who judged my division of other newspapers fell in love with Cullman, who cleaned up everything.
 The only time I was shutout back in Mississippi when the people did not place my entries nor nominate me.
 I usually grab one or two prizes.
 If that's the way it supposed to end, find me another day job to work on my screenwriting at night.
 I'm too old for this.
 The New Jersey Film Awards has played a big role in my development as a screenwriter.

 I have now won back-to-back best screenwriting contests.
 For the month of May, I won Best Adapted Screenplay for "Tiffin," based on a book by Tom Lipsanti.
 Winning means a lot because Pamela Tiffin, who died in 2020, was one of my favorite actresses in the 1960's who never got her due.
 At the end of winter in February, I won best Feature Screenplay for "Hold You Tight," my biopic of 1990's white-soul singer Tara Kemp.
 Going even further, my three previous screenplays were judged by New Jersey Film Awards.
 Two years ago, "Legal Passion" was an official selection.
 At the 2023 awards to close winter and spring, "A Summer Surprise" and "Sargeant Classified" each were Honorable Mention selections.
 While I did not win either of those contests, being a runner-up meant something.
 I was a finalist.
-Most important of all. the New Jersey Film Awards is an International Movie Database Qualifier.
-5/29/2024 0 Comments Memoralizing Memorial DayMemorial Day is the holiday known for the unofficial kickoff to summer.
-For me, the federal holiday takes on a different meaning.
+Most important of all. the New Jersey Film Awards is an International Movie Database Qualifier. |

 AuthorJK Jones' writing career began as a junior at Holt High in 1986 as as Sports Editor of the Purple Reign, the school's newspaper until graduating in 1988.
 It opened the door to a long and successful sports writing career.
 As an author, several of Jones' E-books were best sellers.
 Jones has shown promise during the early stages of screenwriting.
 Jones' short screenplay, Instant Replay, was accepted by the Cannes Latitude Film Festival in 2016.
 Jones' most recent screenplay, False Start, was selected to the Chihuahua International Film Festival in November, 2019.
 For more information, visit https://www.scriptrevolution.com/profiles/jk-jones.
 Archives

-July 2024
+August 2024

 IMDB Qualifying First-place awards |